individual-brain-charting/public_protocols/README.md

 The `vstm_enumeration` directory contains the protocols of:
 * _Visual Short-Term Memory_ task
 * _Enumeration_ task

+The `self` directory contains the protocol employed for the *Self* task.

+The `bang` directory contains the protocol employed for the *Bang* task.

 The `lyon` directory contains the protocols of:
 * _Lyon Moto_ task in the `localizers/session_1/loca_moto_adapt`